Multiband Hybrid Metasurface for Enhanced Second-Harmonic Generation via Coupled Gap Surface Plasmon Modes: Introduction

 However, despite these advantages, implementing multiresonant behavior in GSP-based metasurfaces is intrinsically challenging due to the dispersion-limited response of their constituent meta-atoms.
 Because the reflection phase strongly depends on the geometrical dimensions of the resonators, the achievable phase gradient rapidly degrades at wavelengths detuned from the resonance condition, restricting broadband operation.
 To date, metal--dielectric--metal nanostructures supporting GSP modes have primarily demonstrated single- or dual-band absorption~\cite{tang2018polarization,wang2025wide}.
 For example, a dual-band metasurface that supports first- and third-order GSP modes in a metal--dielectric--metal configuration has been reported~\cite{deshpande2019dual}.
 An alternative strategy incorporates detuned resonators to extend the accessible phase range and partially alleviate bandwidth limitations.
 Although this approach improves phase coverage and operational bandwidth compared to single-resonator designs~\cite{damgaard2020demonstration}, achieving a compact nanophotonic platform with robust multiband and multifunctional performance remains challenging.

 This work presents a hybrid GSP-based metasurface design that overcomes bandwidth limitations while enabling multiresonant operation within a single meta-atom.
 The proposed architecture integrates a metallic bar and a metallic disc into the top layer of a metal--dielectric--metal configuration, forming a coupled hybrid resonator.
 Numerical analysis shows that the metasurface supports four distinct resonances across the near-infrared and telecommunication bands.
 These resonances arise from the interplay between LSP and GSP modes supported by the hybrid resonator.

+The novelty of the present work lies in the hybrid integration of GSP and LSP modes within a compact meta-atom, enabling four distinct resonances spanning the near-infrared and telecommunication bands.
+Unlike conventional approaches relying on independent resonators, the proposed bar–disc hybrid configuration exploits strong electromagnetic coupling between LSP and GSP modes, resulting in enhanced field confinement.
+Furthermore, the metasurface exhibits enhanced SHG at multiple resonances, enabled by strong field localization within the metal-dielectric-metal cavity.
+The proposed design is experimentally validated, with good agreement between simulation and experiment confirmed across all resonant modes.

 The dependence of the resonant behavior on structural parameters and polarization is systematically investigated.
-Experimental results confirm the predicted multiband response and validate the design strategy.
-Furthermore, the nonlinear response is examined through a numerical study of SHG under excitation at multiple resonances, revealing enhanced SH emission.
 The proposed multiband LSP–GSP metasurface provides a compact platform for multifunctional applications requiring extended frequency coverage.